AdriMil/OfficeAssistant/README.md

 Compatible pictures formats are PNG, JPG and HEIC (iphone pictures)

 ### Application exemple
 You scanned 1 document you must share to your colleague but your personal adress is visible.
 Draw a rectangle above area where your adress is visible and save.
-You can now send your new obfuscated picture document.
+You can now send your new obfuscated picture.

 ### Notes
-- Differents pictures formats can be added loaded.
+- Differents pictures formats can be loaded.
 - By saving, a new picture is created in the same format as original one and without loss of quality.
 - When saving, the picture is save in the same folder as the original one, with the same name but ending by "- obfuscated"
 - You can delete rectangle one by one by using the "Revert" Arrow from the bottom